Salah856/AWS_WhitePapers_Summary/AWS_AutoML1.md

 This post will introduce you to some of the AWS features that concentrate on machine learning (ML) solutions and ML automation.

 The following topics will be covered:
-  • Introduction to the AWS AI and ML landscape
+  • Introduction to the AWS AI and ML landscape.
-  • Overview of SageMaker Autopilot
+  • Overview of SageMaker Autopilot.
-  • Using SageMaker Autopilot to overcome automation problems
+  • Using SageMaker Autopilot to overcome automation problems.
-  • Using the SageMaker SDK to automate the ML experiment
+  • Using the SageMaker SDK to automate the ML experiment.

 ## Introducing the AWS AI and ML landscape